openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-07-off-reinstall--prod-files-diff.md

 Only in /srv/off: reverted_products # à mettre dans data…
 Only in /srv/off: translate # à mettre dans data…
 Only in /srv/off: spam_users # remove

+Only in /srv/off: Lang.openfoodfacts.org.sto  # it's now in data/
+Only in /srv/off: Lang_select_country_options.sto  # old stuff

 What to keep from logs ? (can keep all on ovh3)  # faire un volume logs --> vieux logs dans un dossier